Everything you need to know about starting a business in France

 There are a number of multi-partner entities out there, like the anonymous business (société anonyme or SA), the general partnership (société en nom collectif or SNC), the limited partnership via stocks (société en commandites par action or SCA), or even cooperative companies (les sociétés sous forme de coopérative)...each with their own particularities.
 For the sake of this article, we’ll focus on the two most commonly found forms most entrepreneurs and small businesses go with, namely the Simplified Shareholder Company (Société par Actions Simplifiée or SAS) and the Limited Liability Company (Société à Responsabilité Limité or SARL).

-- A merchant who, while wanting to run their business alone, has many associated costs for their company, would do well to file as a corporation or an EIRL (just as a reminder, micro-entrepreneurs can’t deduct costs from their income tax statement);
+- A merchant who, while wanting to run their business alone, has many associated costs for their company, may choose to file as a corporation or an EIRL (just as a reminder, micro-entrepreneurs can’t deduct costs from their income tax statement).

-- A entrepreneur wanting to bring one or more associates into the fold will most likely have to opt for creating a multi-partner entity, like one of the corporations above.
+- An entrepreneur wanting to bring one or more associates into the fold will most likely have to opt for a multi-partner entity, like the SAS or SARL mentioned above.

-Still not sure which legal structure fits your project best?
-You’re right not to take this decision lightly.
+Still not sure which legal structure best fits your project?
 Best to seek out the advice of a professional who will be best equipped to point you in the right direction for setting up your business.

 2. Starting a business: 5 crucial steps to follow when creating a corporation